ntex-rs/examples/todo/README.md

-# actix-todo
+# ntex-todo

-A port of the [Rocket Todo example](https://github.com/SergioBenitez/Rocket/tree/master/examples/todo) into [actix-web](https://actix.rs/).
+A port of the [Rocket Todo example](https://github.com/SergioBenitez/Rocket/tree/master/examples/todo) into [ntex](https://ntex.rs/).
 Except this uses PostgreSQL instead of SQLite.

 # Usage